-The Office of the Chief is responsible for overall administration and leadership of the police department, ensuring the department is aligned with the City Council’s Strategic Direction of providing cost effective municipal police services and police related infrastructure through the optimal use of department resources, continual measurement of quality of services and fostering community engagement establishing a customer centric organization.
+The Office of the Chief is responsible for the overall administration and leadership of the police department, ensuring the department is aligned with the City Council’s Strategic Direction of providing cost-effective municipal police services and police-related infrastructure through the optimal use of department resources, continual measurement of quality of services and fostering community engagement establishing a customer-centric organization.

 Deputy Chief Michael Walek

 Michael Walek is the deputy chief of the Clearwater Police Department.